Rosazea: Was hinter der chronischen Rötung steckt

 cleansing pH

-Why Skin can be so Reactive
+Why skin can appear so reactive

 01

-In many people with highly reactive skin, increased permeability of the skin barrier is observed.
+In many people with highly reactive skin, an increased permeability of the skin barrier is observed.
 This means that external substances can penetrate more easily into deeper layers – which can increase the skin's reactivity to ingredients, temperature, or environmental factors.

 02